weka/weka-mon/README.md

 # Use Overview:

+To use this, do the following:

+o Clone this repository
+o Run the install.sh
-Clone this repository, edit the alertmanager configuration file, start with docker-compose.
+o Edit the alertmanager configuration file o Start with `docker-compose up -d`

 Compose will start Grafana, Prometheus, Loki, Alertmanager, and Weka Exporter containers such that all can communicate with each other.

 # Data Flow: